sowbug/rpio/README.md

 Instructions
 ============

-*Note that almost nobody on Earth, including me, has a Raspberry Pi yet.
-Thus, these instructions are purely speculative.
+*These instructions are not yet tested.
 See Caveats below.*

 These instructions will refer to the Raspberry Pi as the **RPi**.
 The breakout board is the **RPio**.
 The **north end** of the RPio is the end that has the 26-pin GPIO header matching the RPi's header.
 The **south end** is the other end.
 The RPi is assumed to be component-side up, with the SD card slot pointing left and the HDMI jack pointing down, toward you.